- September 03, 2024

 Examine the importance of infection control, limb-handling, and chest physical therapy techniques in rehabilitation.
 Acquire skills to position clients effectively to promote comfort and safety in simulated clinical scenarios.

 Explore the fundamental concepts and theories related to therapeutic modalities.
 Apply various physical therapy modalities such as thermal therapy, cryotherapy, ultrasound, traction, and electrotherapy and provide client education in simulated clinical scenarios.

 Examine client dementia from diagnosis to end stage and explore creative and dynamic approaches to care.

-Learners apply knowledge and skills in the role of the therapy assistant in a rehabilitation placement.
-Under the supervision of an occupational and physical therapist, learners will be evaluated based on their ability to demonstrate competencies.
+Learners will apply knowledge and skills in a speech-language therapy setting while gaining experience in the role of the therapy assistant.
+Under the supervision of a speech-language pathologist, learners will be evaluated based on their ability to demonstrate competencies.

 Analyze the stages of therapeutic program development, implementation, and evaluation for clients of a variety of life stages, cultures, and conditions.
-With focus on the therapy assistant's role in the therapeutic recreation process, apply best practices for selecting activities, engaging clients in active participation, and observing, reporting, documenting, and evaluating responses to a variety of interventions.
+With focus on the therapy assistant's role in the therapeutic recreation process, apply best practices for selecting activities, engaging clients in active participation, and observing and documenting client response to a variety of programs.

-Examine common mental health conditions, including cognition and associated disorders.
-Analyze the role of the therapy assistant within the mental health and cognitive practices of occupational therapy.
+Examine mental health, cognitive function, and related therapeutic interventions.
+Explore the role of the therapy assistant in mental health and cognitive care.